Morocco

 Meet other volunteers and our staff before your trip.

-If you can’t attend the meeting we will email all the information to you and can arrange a video call to explain everything and answer your questions.
+These are run on zoom so if you can’t attend the meeting we will email you a recording and can arrange a video call to explain everything and answer your questions.

 Certificate of completion